btihen/East_Oriented_Code/00_Eastward_Overview.md

     (allows academic planners to coordinate with admissions on new students interests and abilities before creating academic schedules)

 ### Sample Code

-sorry no access to original & way to complex to easily present

 *Address Code* has many analogies (and much smaller domain to code)